OAuth authorization server for MCP servers

 Section titled “Prerequisites”Before you begin, ensure you have:

-Section titled “Step 1: Set up your authorization server”In the Scalekit dashboard, navigate to MCP servers and click Add MCP server.
+Section titled “Step 1: Register your MCP server”In the Scalekit dashboard, navigate to MCP servers and click Add MCP server.
 Configure your server with the following settings:

 Basic configuration: